Tine-m/docker-ci-intro/deck/DockerWebApp.md

 ### Create the Spring Boot application

-1\) You can clone a repo from here: [spring-docker-demo github repo\.](https://github.com/Tine-m/spring-docker-demo) It has a simple REST API with one endpoint:
+1\) You can clone this repo as the starting point: [spring-docker-demo\.](https://github.com/Tine-m/spring-docker-demo) or use a similar repo of your own.
+The repo is a simple REST API with one endpoint:

 ```java
 @RestController